Sensing-Dev/doc/docs/external/gstreamer/gst-launch.md

 ## How to get the tools

 Run installer with an option `-InstallGstTools` for Windows and `--install-gst-tools` for Linux to install these tools with the other components of Sensing-Dev SDK.
+See the [setup guide](../../startup-guide/software-stack.mdx) for the detail.

 ## List available plugins (gst-inspect-1.0)